Fujifilm X-E3 versus Canon M6

 The Fujifilm X-E3 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in September 2017 and February 2017.
 Both the X-E3 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Fujifilm X-E3 and the Canon M6 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm X-E3 and the Canon M6 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably smaller (15 percent) than the Fujifilm X-E3.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (84 percent) than the Fujifilm X-E3.
 However, the M6 is markedly heavier (16 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.